rafi007akhtar/todo-react-nx/README.md

 The motive of this project is not to create a Todo app, but instead to learn:

-- Working with typescript on a ReactJS project
+- Working with Typescript on a ReactJS project.
-- Using the [Nx CLI tool](https://nx.dev/getting-started/tutorials/react-standalone-tutorial) to create and structure a standalone ReactJS project, instead of the barebones create-react-app.
+- Using the [Nx CLI tool](https://nx.dev/getting-started/tutorials/react-standalone-tutorial) to create and structure a standalone ReactJS project, instead of the barebones `create-react-app`.
+- Managing state with [Jotai](https://github.com/pmndrs/jotai) instead of the Context API.

 ## Project creation